IntoxicatedSoftware745/IntoxicatedSoftware745/README.md

 - 👀 I’m interested in almost everything computers: networking, coding, hardware and software.
 - 🌱 I’m currently learning python, java and javascript.
 - 💞️ I’m looking to collaborate on nothing at the moment, but I like to help...
-- 📫 How to reach me: Discord is your best bet, I have a buch of social media, but I don't use them.
+- 📫 How to reach me: Discord is your best bet, I am almost always on there!

 <!---
 IntoxicatedSoftware745/IntoxicatedSoftware745 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.